lruano23-dot/lruano23-dot/README.md

 This previous summer I've interned with Argonne National Labratory working on automating the process of diamond etching to produce quantum bits.
 Through this internship I learned how to utilize computer vision with python.

-Specialties: C/C++, Java, Python, Computer Vision
+Specialties: SQL, Python, Computer Vision, C/C++, Java

 <!---
 lruano23-dot/lruano23-dot is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.